Uniswap/sybil-interface/README.md

 Steps to add new protocol support:

-1. Add relevant information to list of supported protocols here: [https://github.com/Uniswap/sybil-interface/blob/master/src/state/governance/reducer.ts](https://github.com/Uniswap/sybil-interface/blob/master/src/state/governance/reducer.ts)
+1. Add relevant information to list of supported protocols in [reducer.js](./src/state/governance/reducer.ts)
-  -

-2. Make sure to have a [subgraph]() that can return data that matches the stuctures in [queries.js](./src/apollo/queries.js)
+2. Make sure to have a [subgraph](https://thegraph.com/) that can return data that matches the stuctures in [queries.js](./src/apollo/queries.js).
+See subgraph code for governance here: [https://github.com/protofire/compound-governance-subgraph](https://github.com/protofire/compound-governance-subgraph).
-* To fork

 ## Development